-- 4.4.1 Service is an important function of the work academic staff perform at the University.
+- 4.6.1 Service is an important function of the work academic staff perform at the University.
 Service activities move the institution forward through collegial governance, advance academic disciplines, and impact communities and society.
-Academic staff members also perform important administrative tasks that may not be subject to a formal appointment; this work should be recognized and assessed as a contribution to service. - 4.4.2 In evaluating service contributions, the Head or equivalent should assess the information provided by the academic staff member on the nature and type of service activities, the time commitment, significance, and impact of these service activities, and include into the written assessment. - 4.4.3 In assessing service activities, the Head or equivalent and the members of the FMC shall refer to criteria for service as set out in Part B.1, and criteria established for service contributions for academic staff members in different ranks and streams as set out in Part B.2.
+Academic staff members also perform important administrative tasks that may not be subject to a formal appointment; this work should be recognized and assessed as a contribution to service. - 4.6.2 In assessing service activities, the Head or equivalent and the members of the FAC shall refer to criteria for service as set out in Part B.1 and Part B.4, and criteria established for service contributions for academic staff members in different ranks and streams as set out in Part B.2. - 4.6.3 In evaluating service contributions, the Head or equivalent should assess the information provided by the academic staff member on the nature and type of service activities, the time commitment, significance, and impact of these service activities, and include into the written assessment.